 Color spaces are a relatively technical aspect of print design.
 Beyond the basics of CMYK for print, and RGB for digital, I didn’t really pay much attention to color management until Apple came out with the P3 color space (a really great short video explanation from WWDC 2017).
 Unsurprisingly, a working knowledge of color management is actually really important for print designers!
 Suddenly, I understood why colors ‘looked off’ even when the CMYK values were what I intended for them to be.
 I now pay a lot of attention to color management, and I’ve even written a mini guide for myself on this topic.

 So, how do you fix this?
-Set your color settings in InDesign to the default for your printer or region (I use Coated FOGRA39 ISO 12647 -2:2004 unless I know my destination printer wants something else).
-Then either create assets directly in this color space in InDesign or another program, or convert imported object files into the correct color space.
-The latter is not technically a perfect solution, but its so close the untrained eye won’t be able to spot the difference.
+Set your color settings in InDesign to the default for your printer or region (I use Coated FOGRA39 ISO 12647 -2:2004 unless I know the destination printer wants something else).
+Then create assets directly in this color space, or convert imported object files into the correct color space.
+The latter is not technically a perfect solution, but its close enough for some designs where the untrained eye won’t be able to spot the difference.
 If you’re importing .eps or .ai objects in directly, make sure they were created in the same color space and share a profile with your .indd doc.

-Make it your life’s mission to use color values, so CMYK, RGB or hexademicemal values.
-Avoid color sample or picker tools at all costs.
+Make it your mission to use color values, so CMYK, RGB or hexademicemal values.
+Avoid color sample or picker tools.